santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 ## What happens if any function in your program tries to call main()?

-The C++ standard says it's undefined behaviour to call main() from another function:
+The C++ standard says it's undefined behaviour to call ```main()``` from another function:

 *" An implementation shall not predefine the main function.
 This function shall not be overloaded.
 It shall have a return type of type int, but otherwise its type is implementation defined.
 All implementations shall allow both of the following definitions of main … The function main shall not be used within a program.
 The linkage (3.5) of main is implementation-defined.*

-On a hypothetical implementation, calling main could result in fun things like re-running constructors for all static variables, re-initializing the data structures used by new/delete to keep track of allocations, or other total breakage of your program.
+On a hypothetical implementation, calling ```main``` could result in fun things like re-running constructors for all static variables, re-initializing the data structures used by new/delete to keep track of allocations, or other total breakage of your program.
 Or it might not cause any problem at all - i.e. undefined behaviour.

-## Why the main() function does not need a declaration in C/C++?
+## Why the ```main()``` function does not need a declaration in C/C++?
-* The compiler does not need a forward declaration for main().
+* The compiler does not need a forward declaration for ```main()```.
-* In C++, since a user program never calls main, so technically it never needs a declaration before the definition.
+* In C++, since a user program never calls ```main```, so technically it never needs a declaration before the definition.
-* In C, a program can call main.
+* In C, a program can call ```main```.
 In that case, it does require that a declaration be visible before the call.
-* Note that main does need to be known to the code that calls it.
+* Note that ```main``` does need to be known to the code that calls it.
 This is special code in what is typically called the C++ runtime startup code.
 The linker includes that code for you automatically when you are linking a C++ program with the appropriate linker options.
-Whatever language that code is written in, it has whatever declaration of main it needs in order to call it properly.
+Whatever language that code is written in, it has whatever declaration of ```main``` it needs in order to call it properly.
 * Technically though, all definitions are also declarations, so your definition of main also declares main.
-The compiler does not need a forward declaration for main(), the definiton is accepted by the compiler as the declaration of main().
+The compiler does not need a forward declaration for ```main()```, the definiton is accepted by the compiler as the declaration of ```main()```.